dkopi/clipcap-evolved/blogpost.md

 In order to enhance the utilization of visual representations in our models, we propose a departure from using pooled and projected features.
 Instead, we advocate for leveraging the unpooled representations, which capture more comprehensive visual information.
 By preserving the richness of visual details that can be lost through pooling and projection, we aim to provide the language model with a more robust and nuanced image representation.

 To effectively incorporate these unpooled visual tokens into our models, we take steps to align the representation spaces of the visual and language models.
-This involves passing the visual tokens through a Multilayer Perceptron (MLP) with shared weights for all tokens.
-The MLP serves the purpose of retaining valuable information from each visual token, ensuring that no useful details are overlooked.
+This involves passing the visual tokens through a Multilayer Perceptron with shared weights for all tokens.
 Subsequently, these refined tokens are fed into the language model.
 For GPT2 and Flan-T5, they act as the prefix, while for the Flan-T5 decoder, they serve as the entire conditioning signal.
 We anticipate that this tweak will result in improved performance.

 ![CLIP-Projections](https://s3.hedgedoc.org/demo/uploads/73177a2b-9659-41d3-9fea-483551cba252.png)